 The cause of electrolyte disorders may be determined by reviewing the history, underlying diseases, and medications.

-The urine concentration of an electrolyte indicates renal handling of the electrolyte and whether the kidney is appropriately excreting or retaining the electrolyte.
+The urine concentration of an electrolyte is helpful to determine whether the kidney is appropriately (or inappropriately) excreting or retaining the electrolyte in response to high or low serum levels.
 A 24-hour urine collection for daily electrolyte excretion is the gold standard for renal electrolyte handling, but it is slow and onerous.
 A more convenient method is the fractional excretion (Fe) of an electrolyte X (Fex) calculated from a spot urine sample:

 A low fractional excretion indicates renal reabsorption (high avidity or electrolyte retention), while a high fractional excretion indicates renal wasting (low avidity or electrolyte excretion).
 Thus, the fractional excretion helps the clinician determine whether the kidney’s response is appropriate for a specific electrolyte disorder.

 Solute concentration is measured by osmolality in millimoles per kilogram.
 Osmolarity is measured in millimoles of solute per liter of solution.
 At physiologic solute concentrations (normally 285–295 mmol/kg), the two measurements are clinically interchangeable.
 Tonicity refers to osmolytes that are impermeable to cell membranes.
-Differences in osmolyte concentration across cell membranes lead to osmosis and fluid shifts, stimulation of thirst, and ...
+Differences in osmolyte concentration across cell membranes lead to osmosis and fluid shifts, ...